 The practice computer system alerted GPs if a patient was also a carer.
-There were 62 patients registered as carers at
+There were 114 patients registered as carers at the practice.
+Written information was available for carers to

 Staff told us that if families had suffered bereavement, their usual GP contacted them.
 This was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.